 With all of the gravel races we’ve planned for still up in the air, we chased Kristen down to find out more about what she’s learned from the 1000’s of miles she’s ridden in the numerous gravel races she’s competed it.
 Kristen’s tips are helpful for anyone looking to dabble in the dual-sport world.

-What was you cycling experience prior to becoming a gravel honch?
+What was your cycling experience prior to becoming a gravel honch?

-What kind of specific training do you embark on when your about 4 weeks out from a big race?
+What kind of specific training do you embark on when you’re about 4 weeks out from a big race?